Gov. Henry McMaster backs teacher pay raise, giving back $200 million to SC taxpayers

 McMaster is not giving up his campaign promise to push for across-the-board income tax cuts for all South Carolinians.

-But, the Governor’s Office said Tuesday that conversation needs to be part of a broader conversation with the House and Senate, whose respective committees have been studying tax reform.
+But, the Governor’s Office said Tuesday that conversation needs to be part of a broader dialogue with the House and Senate, whose respective committees have been studying tax reform.

 He made a similar request last year, but lawmakers ignored it.
-This year, the General Assembly plans to embark on a more comprehensive tax reform package.
+This year, the General Assembly plans to embark on a more comprehensive tax reform measure.
+The governor said he has already met with House leadership, and hopes a tax overhaul plan will be presented later this year.

-“I commend the House of Representatives and the Senate for embarking on a serious and deliberate effort to reform our state’s tax structure and look forward to collaborating with them to ensure success,” McMaster said.

 McMaster’s predecessor, former Republican Gov. Nikki Haley, too, proposed income tax cuts.
 Those cuts were never approved by lawmakers, with some arguing they would result in cuts to already underfunded state programs, including schools and colleges.

-The governor’s budget proposal also renews a call for a full state income tax exemption for retired military veterans and first responders, including state and federal law enforcement officers, firefighters and peace officers.
+The governor’s budget proposal also renews a call for a full state retirement income tax exemption for the state’s 38,196 retired military veterans and 21,090 first responders.
+The proposal would provide an estimated more than $20.7 million in tax savings for them.

 “We need to get it (done) this year,” McMaster said.
 “It’s part of our economic prosperity and growth.”